General Course Information

 |Credit point value:||9 credits / 6 credits|

-Technology entrepreneurs often seek new and innovative ways of introducing products and services, whether through new business models (eg, fintech, online marketplaces, software-as-a-service) and/or new technologies (eg, use of artificial intelligence (AI), distributed ledger technology (DLT)/ blockchain, Internet of things (IoT)).
-Inevitably, these intersect with the law and regulations, many of which are still evolving and differ across borders.
+Technology entrepreneurs often seek new and innovative ways of introducing products and services through new business models (eg, fintech, online marketplaces, software-as-a-service, Web3.0) and/or new technologies (eg, AI, blockchain, Internet of things (IoT)).
+Inevitably, questions arise regarding whether these innovations conform with existing law and regulations, many of which are still evolving and differ across borders.

 1.3 Course teachers

 |Course convenor||Brian Tangemail@example.com||CCT 802||By email|